- Creating and Making Use of a New Result Template

 Inserting the Global Search Box

-In the page header of the pages that will have a global searchbox, except the one used to display the search results, insert a Coveo Global Searchbox rendering.
+In the page header of the article pages that will have a global search box, insert a Coveo Global Searchbox rendering.

-You should now have a search box that redirects to the given search page URI.
+You should now have a global search box that redirects the queries to the specified search page URI.
 Once you reach the search results page, the local search box can be used for new queries.

 Scenario 2: Same Search Box in and out of the Search Results Page